shan825/SpringBoard-SH/README.md

 # SpringBoard
 These are all the course materials completed for Springboards Data Science career track course.
-It is organized into Data Challenges/Mini Projects and Capstone Projects.
+It is organized into Mini Projects(which include the data challenges), and Capstone Projects(which include both capstone projects)